Noransaber/pre-portfolio-propjet/README.md

 ## Usage
 1. **Sign Up/Log In:** Create an account or log in with your credentials.
-- Click on Join now button
+- Click on the Join Now button
 ![Join Now](image.png)
-- Fill the requirments and click on create acount
+- Fill in the requirements and click on Create account
 2. **Explore Courses:** Browse through available courses .

 ## Credit